mixxxdj/manual/source/hardware/controllers/numark_scratch.rst

 - Set the master/booth/headphones/microphone levels to 100% (knob center position)

 .. note::
-   You should assign the :guilabel:`Vinyl Control` input channels even if you do not intend to use timecode vinyl.
+   The :hwlabel:`PC / LINE/PHONO` switches work only if the :guilabel:`Vinyl Control` input channels are assigned to software inputs.
-   These channel assignments are also needed to make the :hwlabel:`CH 1/2 PC/LINE/PHONO` switches work (i. e. passing through line or phono input to the left/right deck).
+   So even if you do not intend to use timecode vinyl but want to pass through line or phono inputs directly to the left/right deck, you need assign these channels in the Sound Hardware preferences.

 Controller Mapping
 ------------------